manuelbohn/mcc/README.md

-# Pragmatic cue integration in adults’ and children’s inferences about novel word meanings
+# Predicting pragmatic cue integration in adults’ and children’s inferences about novel word meanings

 Here you find all experimental procedures, data files and analysis scripts associated with the main manuscript (https://psyarxiv.com/xma4f).
 Please see the manuscript for additional details.